 Make the cookies

-- Scoop 1" rounds of dough onto the prepared baking sheet, then press your thumb into the middle of the cookies, forming intentions for the caramel (which will be added later.)
+- Scoop 1 tablespoon scoops of cookie dough onto the prepared baking sheet.
+Press your thumb into the middle of the cookies, forming intentions for the caramel, which will be added later.

 - Let cool on cooling racks and enjoy!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 Serving Size:1 cookie

 Amount Per Serving: Calories: 99Total Fat: 3gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 7mgSodium: 87mgCarbohydrates: 17gFiber: 0gSugar: 10gProtein: 1g

 Nutrition facts are an estimate and not guaranteed to be accurate.

 Do you struggle with anything in particular in the kitchen?

 Want to join in on this celebration of butter, sugar, flour and holiday ingredients?
 We’ll be baking and sharing until Friday evening!